Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Related Work

-There has been significant work dedicated towards sizing fruit in agriculture.
+~ There has been significant work dedicated towards sizing fruit in agriculture.
 In the work of \cite{yield_1}, calibration spheres are placed on trees and used as reference scales to estimate the sizes of segmented apples.
-Similarly, Wang \textit{et al.} \cite{smart_phone} are able to size fruits in the field with a smart phone by placing a reference circle of known size behind the fruit.
-While these methods only require simple segmentation and sizing algorithms, they do not extend well to fruitlets as it is impractical to place reference objects behind every fruit in such occluded environments.
+Similarly, Wang \textit{et al.} \cite{smart_phone} are able to size fruits in the field with a smartphone by placing a reference circle of known size behind the fruit.
+While these methods only require simple segmentation and sizing algorithms, they do not extend well to fruitlets as it is impractical to place reference objects behind hundreds of fruit in occluded environments.

-Approaches have been developed to size fruits in 3D.
-Reconstruction-based methods are used by \cite{recon_0, recon_1} where 3D models are created from multiple sensor measurements.
+Approaches have also been developed to size fruit in 3D.
+Reconstruction-based methods are used by \cite{recon_0, recon_1}, where 3D models are created from multiple sensor measurements.
 However, these methods are computationally expensive and do not perform well with occlusions where reconstructions are often incomplete.
 To address these issues, automated shape completion methods have been implemented by \cite{sweet_pepper, superellipsoid} which fit superellipsoids to accumulated point clouds.
-These methods either rely on successive frame alignment algorithms, such as Iterative Closest Point, which fail in agricultural environments due to the dynamic structure of plants, or use expensive raycasting operations which are slow when performed at finer resolutions.
-Non-reconstruction based 3D sizing is performed by \cite{gongal} where the major-axis of an apple is fit to 3D points collected from a single camera image and time-of-flight sensor.
+These methods either rely on successive frame alignment algorithms, such as Iterative Closest Point, which fail in agricultural environments due to the dynamic structure of plants, or use expensive ray casting operations which are slow when performed at finer resolutions.
+3D sizing is performed by \cite{gongal} where the major-axis of an apple is fit to 3D points collected from a single camera image and time-of-flight sensor.
 However, the performance is poor, achieving an accuracy of 69.1$\%$.
 The work of \cite{Photogrammetric-apple} also sizes apples from single images by fitting spheres in 3D.
-This would not adapt well to apple fruitlets due their small size making it challenging to capture enough of the fruit's surface.
+This would not adapt well to apple fruitlets due to their small size making it challenging to capture enough of the fruit's surface.